-Add in the sugar, eggs, 4 ½ cups of flour and salt.
-Starting the mixer on low gently knead together then raise the speed to medium.
+Add in the eggs, 4 ½ cups of flour and salt.
+Starting the mixer on low, gently knead together then raise the speed to medium.
 Once it comes together add the softened butter in chunks a few at a time.
 Once the first batch incorporates into the dough add more.
 If the dough looks too sticky add more flour 1 tbsp. at a time.

 Knead the mixture on medium for about 10 minutes or until it begins to make a slapping sound in the bowl and looks smooth.

 Remove from bowl and gently knead on a lightly floured surface, about 10 times.
-Roll it into a ball and place in a well oiled bowl.
+Roll into a ball and place in a well oiled bowl.
 Cover with plastic wrap and a clean kitchen towel and place in a warm area for about 1 ½ to 2 hours or until it doubles in size.